cashbox-laravel/driver/README.md

 ## Installation

-To get the latest version of `BankName Technology Cashier Provider Driver`, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `BankName Technology Cashier Driver`, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 $ composer require cashier-provider/bankname-technology